bimdata/javascript-api-client/docs/CollaborationApi.md

 - **Accept**: application/json

-## deleteAllHistory
+## deleteAllDocumentHistory

-> deleteAllHistory(cloudPk, documentPk, projectPk)
+> deleteAllDocumentHistory(cloudPk, documentPk, projectPk)

 Delete all document history

-Delete all document history  Required scopes: document:write
+Delete the document from the head version and all its history  Required scopes: document:write

 ### Example